drinkwithdan/birbbook/planning.md

 ### A birdspotter's log book

-Birb-book will allow bird-spotting enthusiasts to access, edit and add to a database of logs for bird spottings.
+Birb-book will allow bird-spotting enthusiasts to access, edit and add to a collection of logs for bird spottings.
 Each log will contain:

 (MVP)
  - Log date
  - Location